YCChenVictor/blog-frontend/_posts/software/operating_system/2021-12-24-process-management.md

   id3(running) --exit--> id4(terminated)
 </div>

+### Flow

+* Process creation (the process of creating a new process in an operating system)
+  * Allocating resources: Sets up a new address space for the process, including allocating memory and creating a page table to map the process's virtual address space to physical memory
+  * Initializing data structures: Initializes the process control block (PCB), which is a data structure that contains information about the process, including its process ID, state, and resource usage.
+  * Setting up the necessary environment
+  * Typically created by a parent process, which may pass parameters to the child process or inherit some of its own properties.
+For example, a new process may inherit the file descriptors of its parent, allowing it to read and write to the same files.
+* process scheduling
+* process synchronization
+* process termination
+* process states, process control blocks, and context switching.

 ### CPU scheduling algorithms

 CPU scheduling is a critical part of process management, and you should understand the different CPU scheduling algorithms such as Round Robin, FCFS, SJF, and Priority Scheduling.
 You should also learn about their advantages and disadvantages.